Transylvania Tour with Dracula

 Day 3: The Famous “Dracula Castle”

 Visit the city’s Craftsmen’s Square, Huet Square, the Evangelical Church, Bridge of Lies, Great Square and the City Hall Tower.
 Continue on to Bilea Cascade following the Transzfogaras serpentine road (this serpentine is one of the biggest manifestations of the communist era, connecting Transylvania and Wallachia) under the 2500m’s peaks of Fogaras Mountain (2, 500m/ 8202 feet) up to the glacier, lake Balea.
 Then we visit the “Dracula Castle” built in 1377 and served as a summer residence to Queen Maria in 1920.
-After legend back to history: visit the richest Saxon town, Brasov, with its famous Turkish carpet collection of the Black Church, the Old Town Hall (15th century), and the narrowest street in the town followed by a break in one of the cafés.
+Then we visit the richest Saxon town, Brasov, with its famous Turkish carpet collection of the Black Church, the Old Town Hall (15th century), and the narrowest street in the town followed by a break in one of the cafés.
 Refreshed, drive to the XIII century fortified church of Prejmer listed as a UNESCO World Heritage site.
 It will be a unique experience walking inside the fortified walls of the church.
 Leaving the Saxon region we arrive to Székelyföld.
 The Szekelys are Hungarian speaking people settled at the Eastern end of the Hungarian Kingdom to protect the lands from foreign invasions.
 They are a very proud persistent people considering themselves the descendants of the Attila, the Hun.
 Székely traditional costumes are presented by 247 dolls at Kezdivasarhely.
 We spend our night in the heart of the mountains in serene mountain surrounding at Best Western Hotel Balvanyos.

 Day 5: Mixing with locals, Meet the Real Szekely Peoples